-The index conditions with the highest unadjusted rate of 30-day rehospitalizations from home health were congestive heart failure (CHF) and chronic obstructive pulmonary disease (COPD) at 20.0% (Figure 4).
-The condition with the lowest unadjusted rate was knee and hip replacement (2.7%).
+The index conditions with the highest unadjusted rate of 30-day rehospitalizations from home health were endocarditis (21% rehospitalization rate), followed by COPD, CHF, and percutaneous coronary intervention (PCI) with 20% rehospitalization rates following the start of home health care (Figure 4).
+Knee and hip replacement episodes had the lowest unadjusted rehospitalization rate (3%).

 Figure 4.
-Unadjusted Rates of 30-Day Unplanned Rehospitalization From Home Health, by Condition
+Unadjusted Rates of 30-Day Unplanned Rehospitalization from Home Health, by Condition

-Among high-volume conditions, the condition-specific unadjusted 30-day rate of unplanned rehospitalization from home health remained fairly consistent by quarter from 2019 Q1 through 2020 Q4 (Figure 5).
+Among high-volume conditions, the condition-specific unadjusted 30-day rate of unplanned rehospitalization from home health remained fairly consistent by quarter from 2018 Q1 through 2021 Q4 (Figure 5).
 High-volume conditions with the largest amount of variation in unadjusted rate by quarter were COPD and pneumonia.